mongodb/mongo-cxx-driver/etc/releasing.md

 `Z`), check out the corresponding release branch, which should be an existing `releases/vX.Y` branch.

 Check Jira for tickets closed in this fix version.
-Consider updating CHANGELOG.md with notable changes not already mentioned.
+Update CHANGELOG.md with notable changes not already mentioned.
+Update CHANGELOG.md to remove the text `[Unreleased]` for the title of this release.
+Commit this change.

 Create a tag for the commit to serve as the release (or release candidate):